gokcedilek/portfolio/content/project/resess/index.md

 # slides: example
 ---

-Timeline: Feb 2021 - present
+Timeline: Feb - Mar 2021

-I am currently working on researching methods to create static call graphs for microservices-based applications using [OpenAPI](https://www.openapis.org/) & [Swagger](https://swagger.io/) toolset.
-The aim of this project is to be able to make the call graph generation procedure framework-agnostic through the use of the common OpenAPI specifications across different Java microservices frameworks.

-I will add more updates soon!
+I worked as part of a research group for a few months, where I worked with the [Swagger](https://swagger.io/) toolset to explore ways of generating [OpenAPI](https://www.openapis.org/) clients for Java applications.
+Using the [Swagger Petstore](https://petstore.swagger.io/) API, I created two applications that demonstrate how to use [Swagger Codegen](https://swagger.io/tools/swagger-codegen/) to generate OpenAPI clients for the Swagger Petstore API, and how to use the generated clients to make calls to the Swagger Petstore API.

+- [Demo for Swagger Codegen CLI](https://github.com/gokcedilek/swagger-codegen-cli-demo) demonstrates how to use an OpenAPI client generated with the Swagger Codegen CLI in Java Spring Boot
+- [Demo for Swagger Codegen Maven Plugin](https://github.com/gokcedilek/swagger-codegen-maven-demo) demonstrates how to use an OpenAPI client generated with the Swagger Codegen Maven plugin in Java Spring Boot